 The high mass of the cycling spring takes place every fourteenth Sunday of the year.
 The most important day of the year for anyone whose heart beats for cycling, which includes practically every Flemish person.
 Easter parties are postponed, vacations are cut short.
 If the Tour of Flanders is on the calendar, everything else takes second place, and with good reason.

 So it’s no surprise that the Ronde sometimes takes on a sacred aspect.
-For the last two years, the ‘Tour of Flanders chapel’ has been welcoming visitors through its doors in the Hessestraat in Hoorebeke, the beating heart of the Tour.
+For a couple of years, the ‘Tour of Flanders chapel’ has been welcoming visitors through its doors in the Hessestraat in Hoorebeke, the beating heart of the Tour.
 Surrounded by all the winners, you can pray to the cycling gods to grant you strong legs.
 If your little prayer is heard, you can take on the Wall of Geraardsbergen – the Muur - just a few kilometres away.
 The physical and psychological suffering during the 1,075-meter climb is nothing compared to the euphoric release of reaching the chapel of Father François Mbiyangandu at the top of the Wall.
 After all, it won’t be the first time that someone rose from the ashes here.Back to Stories